DokimiCU/Exile/CONTRIBUTING.md

         $ git clone https://github.com/YOUR_USERNAME/Exile.git

- Add my repository as a remote
+ Move into the directory and add my repository as a remote

+        $ cd Exile
         $ git remote add -f upstream https://github.com/jeremyshannon/Exile

 ## To update your local copy